Umami Pot

 Cuisine: Japanese

-Category: Dashi, Main Dishes, Rice Dishes, Traditional, Vegetable
+Category: Dashi, Main Dishes, Rice Dishes, Traditional

 Keyword: aburaage, bamboo shoots